winitzki/scall/tutorial/programming_dhall.md

 ### Church encoding in the curried form

-We can use certain type equivalence identities to rewrite the type `ListInt` in a form more convenient for practical applications.
+Using certain type equivalence identities, we can rewrite the type `ListInt` in a form more convenient for practical applications.

 The first type equivalence is that a function from a union type is equivalent to a product of functions.
 So, the type `F r → r`, written in full as: